react-boilerplate/react-boilerplate/docs/css/sass.md

     - `internals/webpack/webpack.dev.babel.js`
     - `internals/webpack/webpack.prod.babel.js`

-    changing the config option for cssLoaders to
+    changing the config option for `cssLoaders` to

     ```JavaScript
     cssLoaders: 'style-loader!css-loader?modules&importLoaders=1&sourceMap!postcss-loader!sass-loader',
     ```

-    Then run `npm i -D sass-loader`
+    Then run `npm i -D sass-loader node-sass`

 ...and you should be good to go!